Last Updated on

 The Brimstone Hill Fortress is the only world heritage site in the Leeward Islands of the Caribbean.
 The island of St. Kitt’s (aka St. Christopher) was the home of the first English and first French colony in the Caribbean.
 Few original wooden buildings in the Caribbean remain.
 The stone structures of fortresses and some warehouses are all that remain of the former colonial past.

-The fortress is far and away the best preserved historical site I’ve seen in the Lesser Antille, with only St. Eustatius coming close (and they should probably be a world heritage site also).
+The fortress is far and away, the best-preserved historical site I’ve seen in the Lesser Antilles, with only St. Eustatius coming close (and they should probably be a world heritage site also).

 If you visit St. Kitts, the fortress will undoubtedly be on any tour you take as it is the touristic and historic highlight of the island.

 If you are visiting from a hotel or resort, look into taking an organized day trip instead of renting a car.
 Gas on the island is very expensive and there is a $25 temporary driver’s license that they charge on top of any car rental, which makes anything less than $75/day for a car impossible.
 You can easily book a day trip for half that amount that will visit the fortress.

 Brimstone Hill Fortress National Park is a cultural UNESCO World Heritage Site in Saint Kitts.
 It was inscribed in 1999 and is a well-preserved fortress located atop a hill in the island of St. Kitts.
 The national park itself was established in 1987.
 The fortress was designed by British military engineers but it was built and maintained by the African slaves.